Rural networks best practice

 The COM (excluding Saint Pierre and Miquelon) and New Caledonia have sole jurisdiction over road traffic and road transport, the State is retaining jurisdiction over civil liberties, criminal law and criminal procedure.

-One third of the overseas population is under 20 years of age, compared to only one quarter in mainland France.
-Half of the overseas areas population is under 35 years of age, while in mainland France, the median age is close to 40 years.
+38% of the population in the Overseas Departments and Territories is under 25 years of age, compared to 29% in metropolitan France.
+Half of the population in the Overseas Departments and Territories is under 35 years of age, whereas in mainland France, the median age is close to 41 years.

-As in mainland France, young people aged 18 to 24 are over-represented in road deaths overseas.
-The mortality rate observed overseas for under-17s and 25-44s is twice as high as in mailand France.
+As in mainland France, young people aged 18 to 24 are overrepresented in road deaths in the overseas Departments and Territories.

 More particularly in OverseasDepartments and Territories, there is an overrepresentation of 25-34 year olds, whose mortality rate per million inhabitants is three times higher than that observed in metropolitan France.

 In Overseas France, vulnerable users, namely pedestrians, cyclists and motorized two-wheeler users represent 57% of road deaths over the period 2019-2021.
 This proportion is higher than in metropolitan France where it is 45% over the same period.

 During the 2019-2021 period, 69% of people killed in crashes were killed in a crash while a driver or pedestrian involved in the crash was under the influence of alcohol or drugs.